Save Energy Beautifully with Lutron Dimmers

-- Many light fixtures use either line (120 volts) or low voltage (12 or 24 volts).
-Make sure to buy dimmer switches with the appropriate voltage.
-In addition, when choosing a low voltage dimmer make sure to know whether the Lutron dimming light fixture uses an electronic or magnetic transformer.
-If you install a "magnetic dimmer" to control a light fixture using an electronic transformer then in all likelihood the light will flicker, and no one wants that.
-If you have a situation where you want one dimmer to control both a line and low voltage light fixture, then choose a dimmer switch, low voltage, that matches the transformer used in the low voltage fixture.
+- Residential light fixtures use either line voltage (120 volts) or low voltage (12 or 24 volts).
+Make sure to buy dimmer switches with the appropriate voltage rating.
+In addition, when choosing a Lutron low voltage dimmer make sure to know whether the low voltage light fixture uses an electronic or magnetic transformer.
+If you install a "magnetic dimmer" to control a light fixture using an electronic transformer, then in all likelihood the light will flicker, and no one wants that.
+If you have a situation where you want one dimmer to control both a line and low voltage light fixtures, then choose a low voltage dimmer switch that matches the transformer used in the low voltage fixture.

 - When connecting the dimmer to power, it should always be connected to line voltage (usually 120 volts).
 That is, when a dimmer is used to control a low voltage transformer it is always connected between the source of the power and the primary side (the line voltage side; the 120V side) of the transformer; it is never connected to the secondary side (the low voltage side; the 12V or 24V) of the transformer.